-Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd
+Home » PowerShell Tips » Net User Command in CMD

 The command Net User allow you to create, delete, enable, or disable users on the system and set passwords for the net user accounts.

-You can get net user account information, enable or disable a user account, sets the home directory path, set account expiration, and so on.
+Using the net user command, you can retrieve the user account information, add, modify, enable, and disable a user account, set the home directory path, set account expiration, and so on.

-Command Net User to display user account info
+Using Net User Command to display user account info

 In this article, we will discuss how to use the net user command-line tool with examples to get user account information, domain account status, and password expiry date.